Mental Health and Conduct Disorder

 How Is Conduct Disorder Diagnosed?

 As with adults, mental illnesses in children are diagnosed based on signs and symptoms that suggest a particular problem.
-If symptoms of conduct disorder are present, the doctor may begin an evaluation by performing a complete medical history and psychiatric history.
-A physical exam and laboratory tests (for example, neuroimaging studies, blood tests) may sometimes be appropriate if there is concern that a physical illness might be causing the symptoms.
+If symptoms of conduct disorder are present, the doctor may begin an evaluation by performing complete medical and psychiatric histories.
+A physical exam and laboratory tests (for example, neuroimaging studies, blood tests) may be appropriate if there is concern that a physical illness might be causing the symptoms.
 The doctor will also look for signs of other disorders that often occur along with conduct disorder, such as ADHD and depression.

 How Is Conduct Disorder Treated?